College Board: Advanced Placement Program

 The College Board's Advanced Placement Program (AP) is an extensive program that offers high school students the chance to participate in what the College Board describes as college-level classes, reportedly broadening students' intellectual horizons and preparing them for college work.
 It also plays a large part in the college admissions process, showing students' intellectual capacity and genuine interest in learning.
 The program allows many students to gain college credit for high performance on the AP exams, which cost $97 each, much in the same manner as the CLEP.
 Granting credit, however, is at the discretion of the college.
 290 colleges grant credit or advanced standing.
-Critics of the program charge that courses and exams emphasize the breadth of content coverage instead of depth.

 In 2020, due to COVID-19 pandemic restrictions, College Board began offering some exams digitally.
 In May 2020, glitches prevented some students from submitting their AP exams, forcing those students to re-take them in June.
 As of 2025, 28 of 36 course exams were digital-only.